By Corey Heller

 Not all of us would have the wherewithal to take on this role.
 It takes more than just putting on a costume.
 It takes gumption!
 Or so one would think, right?

 As the tiger, our average American girl is transformed.
 She is wild.
 She instills feverous applause from her audience as she performs crazy gyrations and antics.
 The audience comes to see sports being played as much as they do to see the tireless tiger.

 But the catch is this: Our heroine can do all of this only when she is the tiger.
-Only when she has the costume on can she let herself go.
+Only when she has on the costume can she let herself go.
 She can’t even do a cartwheel when she is no longer the mascot.
-But with the heavy costume in, she can cartwheel like a champ across the field.
+But with the heavy costume on, she can cartwheel like a champ across the field.
 Really!

 I loved this episode of This American Life.
 It created in me an inner glow, one imbued with a sense of faith in humanity.
 It reminded me that when push comes to shove, we find ways to tap into something deep within ourselves.
 When that tiger is in us, we find ways to let it out.

 However, I was left with a few nagging questions: Was the girl in the costume pretending to be someone else when she was the embodiment of the tiger or was she tapping into her true self; her true nature?
 Did the costume give her an excuse to run away and hide from herself; to avoid facing who she really is?
 Or did it give her an opportunity to finally express a side of herself that was hidden under her shy exterior; to finally stretch her arms wide and shine?